Dear Faculty Colleagues,

 Integrity — in the pursuit, creation, application, and dissemination of knowledge is a key value at NC State.
 Please consider using the Pack Pledge on your syllabi, assignments, exams, and any other academic evaluations.
 The Pack Pledge states, “I have neither given nor received any unauthorized aid on this test or assignment.”

 If a student violates that pledge or participates in any form of academic misconduct, it is your responsibility to hold the student accountable.
 If a student engages in this behavior in your class, there is a strong chance it will, or has, occurred in another.
 Please talk to your students about the importance of being contributing, ethical members of this community of scholars.
 For assistance in promoting academic integrity and addressing violations, please contact the Office of Student Conduct.

 Your students may need extra academic support outside of class.
 Resources available to them for academic support that you or others can offer include:

 - DASA’s Academic Advising Services

-- Use of the Student Success GPS Advising Platform.
+- Use of the Navigate NC State advising platform.
 Record your advising notes there.

 - Students with documented disabilities may need reasonable accommodations for equitable educational access.
 If a student requests accommodations without documentation from the Disability Resource Office (DRO), please contact the Disability Resource Office for assistance.

 Please remember that while students strive for success, they may encounter mental and physical health situations that may detract from their ability to thrive in an academic atmosphere.
-This is a continuing problem on this and other campuses nationally.
-If you have a struggling student in your class, especially during the beginning of the semester, please consider submitting an Academic Progress Report through the Student Success GPS platform.
+These situations are a continuing problem on our campus and other campuses nationally.
+If you have a student who is struggling in your class, especially during the beginning of the semester, please consider submitting an Academic Progress Report through your course roster in MyPack.